aboussofara/testing-microservices-workshop/README.md

 Some versions of Windows don't play nice with VirtualBox if you are running Windows on Parallels.

 ### Linux
-Please follow Vagrant and VirtualBox websites about how to installthem.
+Please follow Vagrant and VirtualBox websites about how to install them.

 Slides & Topics
 ---------------